goxray/desktop/README.md

 > Go to `System Settings` > `General` > `Login Items & Extensions` > `Open at Login`, then press `+` and browse for GoXRay.app

 Get the latest release app bundle from [Releases](https://github.com/goxray/desktop/releases) and... just run it.
-You will be prompted for privileged access, and your Go XRay VPN is ready.
+You will be prompted for privileged access, and your GoXRay VPN is ready.
 Don't forget to add the app to your `Applications` and `Open at Login` items!

 ### 🛠️ Building the project